 Vital improvements have been made to increase rigorous instructional planning.
 Teacher PLC teams meet on a weekly basis to collaboratively plan instruction that is designed to foster greater alignment within grade levels expectations and common learning standards.
+Teachers examine student work to identify areas of student needs and showcase student strengths.
 PLC teams have aligned instructional planning to the CCSS which has increased the rigorous demands in instruction and planning.
-Teachers are utilizing multiple data
+Teachers are utilizing multiple data information to guide their instruction and to challenge their students.
+Teachers have student conferences to provide feedback and monitor their progress, by looking at grades, attendance, and setting goals.